Membranous Nephropathy (MN) Samples

 Bay Biosciences provides high-quality biopsy tissue samples, formalin fixed paraffin embedded (FFPE) tissue blocks, with matched fresh frozen sera (serum), plasma, and peripheral blood mononuclear cells (PBMC) bio-fluids, from patients diagnosed with membranous nephropathy (MN).

-The sera (serum), plasma and peripheral blood mononuclear cells (PBMC) biofluid specimens are processed from patients peripheral whole-blood using customized collection and processing protocols from membranous nephropathy (MN).
+Moreover, the serum, plasma and PBMCs are processed from patients peripheral whole-blood using customized collection and processing protocols from membranous nephropathy (MN).

 Membranous Nephropathy (MN) Overview